jasoma/fn-cache-wrapper/README.md

 }
 ```

-By default both `wrap` will bind the functions being cached such that calls like `this.me()` will go to the cached version and not the uncached version.
+By default `wrap` will bind the functions being cached such that calls like `this.me()` will go to the cached version and not the uncached version.
 This can be disabled by passing `{ deep: false }` when creating the wrapper.

 ```js
 const { wrap } = require('fn-cache-wrapper');